rayvtoll/t-ray-dingbot/README.md

 # t-Ray-dingbot

-Fully automatic trading bot for (Phemex) Futures using liquidations from Coinalyze to counter trade as a strategy.
+Fully automatic trading bot for (BloFin) Futures using liquidations from Coinalyze to counter trade as a strategy.
 The bot currently uses 4 strategies: live, reversed, Grey and journaling.
 The position sizes for these strategies are full for live, reversed and grey, but minimal size for journaling.

 ## To get started